Unstable algebras over an operad II: Introduction

 \section{Introduction}

-This article is concerned with the study of unstable modules over the Steenrod algebra which are endowed with additional internal operations.
+In this article, we define unstable algebras over an operad in positive characteristic, and we characterise free unstable algebras.
 The mod $p$ Steenrod algebra $\A$ was introduced by Steenrod and Epstein \cite{SE} to study the stable operations of the classical cohomology functors with coefficients in the finite field $\F_p$ of order~$p$.
-Unstable modules are a class of $\A$-modules which satisfy a property called instability.
+Unstable modules are a class of (graded) $\A$-modules which satisfy a property called instability.
 A detailed survey of unstable modules and their properties can be found in Schwartz's textbook \cite{LS}.
 The principal source of examples of unstable modules is precisely the mod $p$ cohomology of topological spaces.
-These unstable modules coming from topology are endowed with an additional internal multiplication - the \textit{cup-product}, which is associative and commutative.
-Studying the injective objects of the category $\U$ of unstable modules provides another family of examples of such objects, which includes the Brown--Gitler modules and the Carlsson modules~\cite{BG,GC,LZ}.
-The Brown--Gitler modules are injective cogenerators of the category $\U$ which can be obtained as `Spanier-Whitehead dual' to the cohomology of a spectrum - the Brown--Gitler spectrum \cite{BG,HM}.
-The Carlsson modules are obtained as a limit of Brown--Gitler modules.
-They were introduced in \cite{GC} to prove the Segal conjecture for Burnside rings of simple abelian groups, and were used by Miller \cite{HM} to prove the Sullivan conjecture on maps from classifying spaces.
+These unstable modules coming from topology are endowed with an additional internal multiplication - the \textit{cup-product} - which is associative and commutative.
+The category $\U$ of unstable modules is understood fairly well.
+It has injective cogenerators, the Brown--Gitler modules, which can be obtained as the `Spanier-Whitehead dual' to the cohomology of a spectrum - the Brown--Gitler spectrum \cite{BG,HM}.
+Other injective objects of interest include the Carlsson modules~\cite{GC,LZ}, which are obtained as a limit of Brown--Gitler modules.
+The Carlsson modules were introduced in \cite{GC} to prove the Segal conjecture for Burnside rings of elementary abelian groups, and were used by Miller \cite{HM} to prove the Sullivan conjecture on maps from classifying spaces.
 Both the Brown--Gitler and the Carlsson modules are endowed with a multiplication which naturally arises when studying their structure.
-It has been shown that certain of these modules, with their respective multiplication, are in fact free objects in a specified category of (non-associative) algebra \cite{DD, SI2}.
+It has been shown that certain of these modules, with their respective multiplication, are in fact free objects in a specified category of (non-associative) algebras \cite{DD, SI2}.

-A natural question that arises is to find conditions in which an algebra can be equipped with a compatible unstable action of the Steenrod algebra.
-Such actions on polynomial algebras are studied by Campbell and Selick \cite{CS}, and by Duflot, Kuhn and Winstead \cite{DKW}.
-In \cite{CS}, the authors use techniques borrowed from representation theory of finite fields to show that the action of $\A$ on the mod $p$ cohomology of simple abelian $p$-groups can be twisted, yielding an isomorphism of unstable modules between a certain polynomial algebra and itself with two different $\A$-actions.
-This allowed the authors to obtain a decomposition of the mod $p$ cohomology of simple abelian $p$-groups into injective unstable modules, and to retrieve additional information on the Carlsson modules.